ES-DOC/esdoc-infrastructure/notes/servers.md

   (to those in the example above) exist for other repos.
 Look at the `sh/` sub-repo for any repo to see these shell scripts.

-* There are also commands to manage the instsitutional repositories, for example to push new content after its creation by an institute.
+* There are also commands to manage the institutional repositories, for example to push new content after its creation by an institute.